uldahlalex/react-assignment/README.md

 ## Bonus requirements
 - It should be possible to add new diagnoses to a patient
-- It should be possible to see all diagnosis history (for all patients)
+- It should be possible to see all diagnosis history (for all patients) with disease name, patient name and timestamp (diagnosis_date)
-- It should be possible to see all diseases
 - It should be possible to create a new disease which patients may be diagnosed with

 ## Hard bonus requirements
-- In the patients feed overview (all patients), a number next to the patient name should indicate the number of diagnosis for the patient (hint: It's possible to "join" tables when querying postgREST)
+- In the patients feed overview (all patients), a number next to the patient name should indicate the number of diagnosis for the patient
+- It should be possible to see all diseases with a count of how many patients have exactly that disease
 - The overview of patients should be paginated such that the page only shows the first X patients and the user can go to next page
 - It should be possible to search for patients and diseases
 - Whatever other feature you think will be cool to have!